BenjaminLesieux/sudokusolver/README.md

   }
 ```

-### And how we solve a grid ?
+### And how are we solving a grid ?

-For that we are using a back Tracking algorithms
+For that we are using a Backtracking algorithm.

 ```Scala
 def solve(): SolvedSudokuGrid = {